jimniels/blog/_drafts/2014-07-03-logos-in-focus.md

         background-image: url(nike-logo.png)
     }

 Because I decided to take this approach, that means the logos are not loaded into the page’s HTML by default.
 They are only visible depending on the HTML class applied by `modernizr.js` which means users with Javascript disabled won’t see any images, and that’s ok.
-The page’s markup still allows those users to access the images if they want because each logo is linked to the PNG version of the image (which shows the logo and its blurred variants):
+The page’s markup still allows them to access the images if they want because each logo is linked to the PNG version of the image (which shows the logo and its blurred variants):

     <li class="brand">
         <h2 class="brand-name">